Evans-Brian/twitchTweetBot/readme.md

 ### Database integration
 I have significant experience working with and querying databases, but I haven't created one in a few years.
 Installing a PSQL and setting up a database were both relatively simple tasks.
 The only significant issue I ran into was accessing the database with the Python package *psycopg2* from within a container.

 *psycopg2* function *pg2.connect()* takes an optional host argument to connect to your database.
 If not specified, it defaults to localhost.
 When running with Docker, the PostgresSQL Image database host address is set to the name of the image (ex: *db*), **not localhost**.
-Therefore, I had to set and env variable equal to the host named *db* so *pg2.connect()* could connect to the database within the Docker container.
+Therefore, I had to set and env variable equal to the host with value *db* so *pg2.connect()* could connect to the database within the Docker container.